Chava-Neumann/english-for-designers/FirstImpression.md

 # 01
 ## Card Game Aliance
 ### A team-project underneath my leadership.
-Alliance is a strategic card game featuring 152 unique cards and a full narrative, drawing players into the captivating world of the Poker Kingdom.
+Aliance is a strategic card game featuring 152 unique cards and a full narrative, drawing players into the captivating world of the Poker Kingdom.

 # 02
 ## VýuKKa